Asymptotic state transformations of continuous variable resources: Acknowledgments

 \section{Acknowledgments}

-GF and LL contributed equally to this paper.
+\tcr{GF and LL dedicate this work to the memory of Piero Angela, whose career devoted to the popularization of science, spanning more than 50 years, was of immense inspiration for generations of Italian scientists~\cite{PA}.} GF and LL contributed equally to this paper.
 LL is grateful to Krishna Kumar Sabapathy and Andreas Winter for enlightening discussions on the computation of the relative entropy of nonclassicality for Fock states.
 LL and MBP are supported by the ERC Synergy Grant BioQ (grant no.\ 319130) and HyperQ (grant no. 856432).
 LL thanks also the Alexander von Humboldt Foundation.
 GF acknowledges the support received from the EU through the ERASMUS+ Traineeship program and from the Scuola Galileiana di Studi Superiori.